than rolling out the mat

 – Regularly yoga improves balance and better sleep.

 More about these as well as more explanations are found here:

 If I would just sit down and start to stretch my legs or raise my arms I would end up with giving it up.
-What keeps me doing it is that I realized while breathing per instruction is that I started to calm down.
-The more sessions I did the more I realized that I’m feeling good while doing it and afterwards.
+What keeps me doing it is: I realised while breathing per instruction that I started to calm down.
+The more sessions I did the more I realised that I’m feeling good while practicing and afterwards.

 I believe that I need a certain portion of relaxation and if that’s the way to reach it I’m fine.